Course page PDF

 Annealing: cool a molten metal slowly to make it strong.

-• If it's worse, take it probabilistically, based on \(T\) and how much worse.
+• Worse?
+Accept with probability based on \(T\) and how much worse.

 High \(T\): exploration.
 Low \(T\): exploitation.